ballerina-platform/ballerina-lang/docs/quick-tour.md

 import ballerinax/kubernetes;
 ```

-Now, let’s add the Kubernetes service annotation to our listener.
-This tells us that we want to expose it from Kubernetes (type is NodePort) under the name of ballerina-demo:
+Now, let’s add the code you need to run the service in Kubernetes.

 ```
+// Kubernetes configurations
+// This is the Kubernetes service annotation added to our listener
+// This tells us that we want to expose it from Kubernetes
+// The type is NodePort under the name of hello-world:

 @kubernetes:SVC{
    serviceType:"NodePort",
    name:"hello-world"